How Anna Chaplaincy began

 All these men and women are, in turn, having an influence on others.
 Many lay people and ordained ministers are putting into practice what they have learnt while shadowing Anna Chaplains and other network members, and attending the growing number of training events.

-The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, works for The Bible Reading Fellowship (BRF) as the founder and pioneer of this work, while remaining a part-time Anna Chaplain in Alton.
+The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, works for BRF as the founder and pioneer of this work, while remaining a part-time Anna Chaplain in Alton.
 BRF is responsible for the promotion and development of Anna Chaplaincy, which sits squarely within all that the charity does to inspire, equip and enable people in their churches and communities.

 What’s special about the name ‘Anna Chaplain’?